yuninxia/HPCToolkit/doc/src/users/gpu/gpu.md

 taken, the sample is marked as a latency sample, meaning no instruction will be issued by the warp scheduler in the next cycle.
 Figure \[8.1\](#fig:pc sampling) shows a PC sampling example on an SM with four schedulers.
 Among the six collected samples, four are latency samples, so the estimated stall ratio is 4/6.

-Figure [8.7](#table:issue-stall) shows the stall metrics recorded by HPCToolkit using CUPTI's PC sampling.
 Figure [8.9](#table:gsamp) shows PC sampling summary statistics recorded by HPCToolkit.
 Of particular note is the metric `GSAMP:UTIL`.
 HPCToolkit computes approximate GPU utilization using information gathered using PC sampling.
 Given the average clock frequency and the sampling rate, if all SMs are active, then HPCToolkit knows how many instruction samples would be expected (`GSAMP:EXP`) if the GPU was fully active for the interval when it was in use.
 HPCToolkit approximates the percentage of GPU utilization by comparing the measured samples with the expected samples using the following formula: `100 * (GSAMP:TOT) / (GSAMP:EXP)`.

 ```{figure-md} fig:pc sampling
 ![](mental-model.png)